Halle Berry Flaunts Figure In Floral Crop Top In Throwback Photo

 One reason the beauty might look so young could be related to her quest for fitness.
 Halle is passionate about keeping her body in tip-top shape, and her Instagram account is proof of that.
 She regularly posts fitness tips and shares advice for her loyal fans.

 The award-winning actress also posts snapshots from her workout sessions that showcase her fit physique.
-Some of the shot can be somewsat sultry.
+Some of the shots can be somewhat sultry.
 As The Inquisitr reported last week, Halle shared a sexy snap of her drinking water.
 Some of her post, however, show her putting in the work it takes to keep her body looking spectacular.

 View this post on Instagram